Fulfilled-Koala/M3U2TrelloApp-LucasPatron/README.md

 This project is a clone of the Trello app, using Webpack as the module bundler, TypeScript as the programming language (compiled to the [bundle JS file](./public/bundle.js)), and Tailwind CSS for styling.

+To have full functionality, the project requires an [API](https://github.com/Fulfilled-Koala/M3U2TrelloServer-LucasPatron).
+Make sure to set the `API_ROOT` in a `.env` file to the URL of the server (default port: `1337`).

 ### Setup

 Cloning the project: